 Flange-mounted needle roller bearings can support radial loads and may or may not require oiling as some types are maintenance-free.

 In order to account for radial load support and to fight linear movement of the shaft, roller bearing flanges are the best choice.

-There is greater contact of the long roller bearing than with a ball bearing.
+There is greater contact with the long roller bearing than with a ball bearing.
 This gives the roller flange bearing the ability to support the greatest amount of load of all flange types.

 I hope this helps with understanding how flanges, when combined with different bearing types, are useful for combating different loads, and excess shaft movement.
 This will ensure longer and safer operations of the machinery.